KiandaBPM/KiandaBPM.github.io/dashboards.md

 # Introduction to dashboards

-Kianda dashboards offer a convenient way to provide insights into how your business processes are performing.
+Kianda dashboards deliver a convenient way to provide insights into how your business processes are performing.
 Kianda dashboards offer easy reporting, manage permissions, quick to build, condition-based filters and many more.

 From lists to tiles, filter and charts dashboards allow you to build full digital experiences to monitor your process real-time in a few minutes.